How To Make Microwave Banana Pudding from Scratch

 - When the mixture thickens enough to coat a spoon (see picture), remove from the microwave.
 Whisk the pudding until smooth.

-- Add 2 T butter and 1½ vanilla to the pudding.
+- Add 2 tablespoons butter and 1½ teaspoons vanilla extract to the pudding.
 Whisk well.

 Assembly